Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 - English widely spoken by nearly all locals

-- Natural wonders are within easy reach for day excursions.
+- Natural wonders are within easy reach for day excursions, with many group tour options

 5. Taipei, Taiwan